 - a.
 All arguments (constants or variables) must be of integer form. - b.
 The variable PNAME must be set equal to zero before the first call referencing it. - c.
-The PNAME array must be of sufficient size to contain the entire subpicture file (the software does not check for overflow).
+Sufficient space must follow PNAME to contain the subpicture file.

 2.2 LINE SUBROUTINE